Montreal-Quakers/website/_pages/midweek.md

 {% include picture.html filename="Ryan-library_books.jpg" type="webp avif" class="img_center100" alt="Library books" %}

 ## When
-Wednesdays at 7pm on Zoom.
+Wednesdays at 7 p.m. on Zoom.
 [Contact us for the link](/contact).

-Bible study precedes midweek meeting at 6:15 pm the same link on Wednesdays.
+Bible study precedes midweek meeting at 6:15 p.m. the same link on Wednesdays.

 {% comment %}
 * During the academic year (**Sept-Nov, Jan-March**).
 Because the Newman Centre closes outside these months, [check for updates](#updates) as there may be significant location changes from April through August and in December.
-* **Wednesdays** from 5:30 pm to 6:30 pm.
+* **Wednesdays** from 5:30 p.m. to 6:30 p.m.
 We usually provide snacks after.
 * We sometimes hold a **book club/Bible study** after.
 [Contact us](/contact) for details.
 {% endcomment %}